 So what does this mean for MPI Foam?

-Please keep in mind that we are running a performance calculation of the insulation envelope for our inspectors during insulation inspection, since the spray foam that is installed typically doesn’t meet the prescriptive R-values in the walls and roof decks.
+We run a performance calculation of the insulation envelope for our inspectors during the insulation inspection, since the spray foam that is installed typically doesn’t meet the prescriptive R-values in the walls and roof decks.

-However, spray foam performs so much better than its prescriptive R-value because of the air sealing properties as well as the ability to create a complete fill on the walls and roof cavities.
-Thus, a performance or energy calculation is done by a third party energy rater, to prove that what we are installing with spray foam insulation in the walls, floor, and roofs meets and often times succeeds the current 2018 NC Building Code insulation R-Values.
+However, spray foam insulation normally performs much better than its prescriptive R-value because of the air sealing properties, as well as its ability to create a complete fill on the walls and in roof cavities.

 *R-Value: The capacity of an insulating material to resist heat flow.
 The higher the R-value, the greater the insulating power.